react-bootstrap/dom-helpers/README.md

 For example `events.on` works in all browsers ie8+ but it uses the native event system so actual event oddities will continue to exist.
 If you need __robust__ cross-browser support, use jQuery.
 If you are just tired of rewriting:

-It does expect certain, polyfillable, es5 features to be present for which you can use `es5-shim` for ie8

 ```js
 if (document.addEventListener)
   return (node, eventName, handler, capture) =>